Guru Amar Das: Banning of Sati

+Opposing the Purdah system

+Purdah is a traditional custom of women obscuring their face and bodies when in the company of men and secluding themselves from the company of men.
+Guru Amar Das was vehemently against this custom and is said to have once reprimanded the visiting raja (king) of Haripur and his wives when the latter observed the custom around him.
+One of the queens of the raja refused to part ways with veiling herself, in which the Guru responded: "if thou art not pleased with the Guru's face why halt thou come hither."

 Akbar

-He met the Mughal Emperor Akbar.
+The Mughal Emperor Akbar met Guru Amar Das.
 According to the Sikh legend, he neither received Akbar nor was Akbar directly ushered to him, rather the Guru suggested that Akbar like everyone sit on the floor and eat in the langar with everyone before their first meeting.
 Akbar, who sought to encourage tolerance and acceptance across religious lines, readily accepted the suggestion.
 After the conclusion of the Langar, Akbar sat in the congregation with the rest of the sangat and asked the Guru a question.
 The Sikh hagiographies called janam-sakhis mention that Guru Amar Das persuaded Akbar to repeal the tax on Hindu pilgrims going to Haridwar.
+Prominent Sikh figure Bhai Mani Singh (1718), mentions prior to the meeting Akbar pleaded the Guru for a blessing in annexing the difficult to capture Chittorgarh, which the Guru gave and after the meeting he gave 84 villages in the name of his prominent Sikh Guru Ram Das after the Guru himself refused.

 Rituals in Sikhism: wedding, festivals, funeral

-Guru Amar Das composed the rapturous hymn called Anand and made it a part of the ritual of Sikh marriage called "Anand Karaj", which literally means "blissful event".
+Amar Das composed the rapturous hymn called Anand and made it a part of the ritual of Sikh marriage called "Anand Karaj", which literally means "blissful event".

+Amar Das believed that a successful marriage was one in which the souls of the husband and wife became one metaphorically:

 The Anand hymn is sung, in contemporary times, not only during Sikh weddings but also at major celebrations.
 Parts of the "Anand hymn" are recited in Sikh temples (Gurdwara) every evening, at the naming of a Sikh baby, as well as during a Sikh funeral.
 It is a section of the Anand Sahib composition of Guru Amar Das, printed on pages 917 to 922 of the Adi Granth and set to the "Ramkali" raga.